udacity/cd12355-microservices-kubernetes-cloud-devops/project/starter/README.md

 5. Screenshot of `kubectl get pods`
 6. All Kubernetes config files used for deployment (ie YAML files)
 7. Screenshot of AWS CloudWatch logs for the application
+8. `README.md` file in your solution that serves as documentation for your user to detail how your deployment process works and how the user can deploy changes.